efkr/image-processing-from-scratch/README.md

 ---

 ### 🔹 Edge Detection
 Edges represent regions of rapid intensity change.
-Different operators detect edges by approximating gradients:
+These edges represent important features like object boundaries.Different operators detect edges by approximating gradients:

 - **Sobel operator:** Uses weighted differences to emphasize central pixels.
+It’s sensitive to horizontal and vertical edges.
 - **Prewitt operator:** Simpler gradient approximation using uniform weights.
-- **Laplacian operator:** Detects edges by computing the second derivative (highlights all intensity transitions).
+- **Laplacian operator:** Computes the second derivative of the image.
+It detects rapid intensity changes in all directions, highlighting edges.

 ---

 ## 🧪 Results

 ### Original and Grayscale
+The first step in most image processing pipelines is converting the image to grayscale.
+This simplifies further operations like edge detection and filtering.
 | Original | Grayscale |
 |-----------|------------|
 | ![Original](Resources/Moonrise_Kingdom.png) | ![Grayscale](results/GrayScale.png) |